Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 Stalking Warning Signs

-Stalking may comprise a variety of behaviors.
-Common warning signs include these red flags identified by the Los Angeles County District Attorney's Office:
+Stalking can comprise a variety of behaviors.
+Common warning signs include these red flags identified by the Centers for Disease Control and Prevention and the Los Angeles County District Attorney's Office:

 - Repeatedly calling the victim at home or at work.

-- Repeatedly sending the victim unwanted letters, faxes, emails, text messages or voice mails.
+- Repeatedly sending the victim unwanted emails, instant messages, text messages, voice messages, and social media messages.

 - Repeatedly waiting outside the victim’s home or workplace for no legitimate reason.